 To resolve this issue, you can try testing another device to the same outlet or call an electrician to do a full check-up of the outlet wiring.

 - Aluminum wiring

 Aluminum is a cheap substitute for copper when it comes to house wirings.
 It was the best option for older days but is no longer a safe option.
 Aluminum corrodes when in contact with copper and can lead to loose connections and fires.

 The only way to resolve this issue is to retrofit the entire wiring with copper fixtures and wiring, which reduces the risk of corrosion and accidental fires.

-The above listed were the most common electrical problems and solutions in and around the home(Signs of electrical problems in home).
-If you are facing the issues, Hire or ask electricians help.
-Most of the times a quality electrical product will reduce the electrical problems.
-At Eleczo.com we supplies only the qualified and certified products, for ensuring your safety which make it as our first priority, you can write to us at email@example.com to get best electrical products at discounted prices.
+The above listed were the most common electrical problems and solutions in and around the home(Signs of electrical problems in the home).
+If you are facing issues, Hire or ask an electrician’s help.
+Most of the time a quality electrical product will reduce the electrical problems.
+At Eleczo.com we supply only qualified and certified products, for ensuring your safety which makes it our first priority, you can write to us at email@example.com to get the best electrical products at discounted prices.

-For Most common electrical wiring issues, choose the Electrical wire and Cables brand manufacturers carefully, Click here To Read more about the Top 10 Electrical wires and Manufacturers.
+For Most common electrical wiring issues, choose the Electrical wire and Cables brand manufacturers carefully, Click here To Read more about the Top 10 Electrical Wire and Manufacturers.

 Related Category: Wires and cables , Switches and Sockets